Vonrisen/mtd-cluster/monitoring+falco_installation_guide.md

 ```bash
 kubectl apply -f falcosidekick-servicemonitor.yaml -n falco
 ```
-Note: You need the `falcosidekick-servicemonitor.yaml` file.
-This file defines a ServiceMonitor that selects the Falco Sidekick service in the falco namespace and specifies the path/port for metrics (typically `/metrics` on port 2626).

-After these steps, Prometheus will start scraping metrics from Falco Sidekick, and you can potentially import a Falco dashboard into Grafana (if available) or build your own to visualize security events or Falco's operational metrics.

 You should now have a robust monitoring setup with Grafana visualizing application metrics via Prometheus and Falco running for runtime security analysis.